NAMI MISSOULA OFFERS THE FOLLOWING PROGRAMS:

 Family to Family is a free twelve-week course designed to educate and support family members, loved ones, and caregivers of individuals with mental illness.
 Classes are taught by two trained facilitators who have lived the experience of dealing with a family member’s mental illness; the course offers a wealth of information and coping strategies and helps combat the isolation and helplessness families so often feel around this issue.

-Our Fall 2016 “Family to Family” class began on September 6.
-Individuals interested in being placed on a waiting list for 2017 should contact us at 880-1013.
+Our Fall 2017 “Family to Family” class began on Tuesday, September 5; registration is now closed.
+Individuals wishing to be put on the waiting list for future classes can call us at 880-1013.

 In Our Own Voice is a one-hour presentation offered free to interested community groups.
 Two trained presenters discuss their experiences living with, and recovering from, mental illness; a brief DVD is also included.
 Educational and inspirational, personal and intimate, In Our Own Voice presentations are one of NAMI’s best tools for combating stigma and stereotypes about mental illness.
 Call us at 880-1013 or e-mail us at firstname.lastname@example.org to arrange a presentation to your group or organization.